JTRamirez/BRMS-Walkthrough/modules/part-four-rule-authoring-101.md

 end
 ```

-Such that, an example of a simple rule that filters auto insurance applicants might look like:
+Such that, an example of a simple rule that filters auto insurance applicants might look like this:

 ```drl
 rule "Approve if not rejected"